 How to Choose a Bank Account Without Overdraft Fees

-Almost 1 in 10 bank customers routinely spends more than they have in their checking account, incurring overdraft fees averaging $34 each time.
+For years, banks have enjoyed big revenues from charging overdraft fees.
+Almost 1 in 10 bank customers, often low-income consumers, routinely spends more than they have in their checking account, incurring fees averaging $34 each time.

-But if you tend to overdraw your account, choosing the right option isn’t always easy.
+Still, if you tend to overdraw your account, choosing the right option isn’t always easy.
+And depending on the type of account, eliminating overdraft fees might mean a bounced check and yet another fee.
 Here’s a guide to what’s available and what might work best for you.

 What Banks Are Offering